CircuitDev192/CanoeCircuitsPatch/README.md

 - **Control from any seat**: You can now use the oar to control the canoe from any seat in the canoe.
 - **More storage**: Every space in the canoe can now hold any chest, clay vessel, or basket.
 - **Speed increase**: The canoe now goes 50% faster than the original.
+- **Use Lanterns or Oil Lamps**: You can use either a lantern or an oil lamp!
+(Or both.. it's just ugly.

 ## Screenshots